 Chemical recycling of plastic waste

-Plastics do have proven benefits during their use phase – for example preservation of food loss, lightweight construction of vehicles and building insulation.
-Plastic waste, however, and in particular plastic waste in the context of marine littering, is perceived as a major global challenge.
-There is also increasing regulatory pressure regarding recycling quota and recyclability on the one hand and strong commitments of our customers towards increasing the share of recycled material in their offerings on the other hand.
+Plastics do have proven benefits during their use phase – for example preservation of food loss in packaging applications, lightweight construction of vehicles, and building insulation.
+Plastic waste, however, and in particular plastic waste in the context of marine littering, is a major global challenge.
+There is also increasing regulatory pressure regarding recycling targets and recyclability on the one hand and strong commitments of our customers towards increasing the share of recycled material in their offerings on the other hand.
 Solving these challenges requires innovation and joint efforts globally across the value chain.
 We will contribute to tackling this.
+For example, BASF is a founding member of the Alliance to End Plastic Waste since a collaborative effort of companies, governmental and non-governmental organizations as well as civil society is necessary to address the global challenge of mismanaged plastic waste.

-We help the market to make materials recyclable which could not be recycled so far – for example, multi-layer or plastics with residues.
-This contributes to achieving recycling targets efficiently.
-Chemical recycling can help reduce the proportion of plastic waste which ends up in landfill or incineration.
-However, thermochemical recycling needs acceptance as recycling from market and regulators.
+However, any new recycling process needs acceptance as recycling from market and regulators.
 There are many open questions with regards to technology, economy and regulation.
 We closely engage with the relevant stakeholders to tackle these challenges.